denten-books/plain-text/2-surface.md

 transmittable code required first a cadre of specially trained machine operators, and then specialized equipment which automated the process of translation itself.
 As Bacon's early writings on the language arts suggest, the roots of telegraphy lie in secret writing: cypher-making and cryptography.
+And because the art of cryptography is intimately linked with war-time communications, the peace-time encoding of language for machine use was immediately perceived as a matter national security.

-The Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision deliniating the difference betwen transmitting "plain," and "secret" language.
+The Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision delineating the difference between transmitting "plain," and "secret" language.
 The protocols further divided "secret languages" into "code" and "cypher" categories.
 According to the language of the protocol, "plain language is that which presents an intelligible meaning in one or more of the